cmcmteixeira/exchange-test/README.md

 #### Getting Started
 - Install [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/)
-- Run `docker-compose build` (unfortunately this may take a while as the dependencies have to be fetched (shouldn't take more than 2 or 3m); it usually takes less than 10 minutes)
+- Run `docker-compose build` (unfortunately this may take a while as the dependencies have to be fetched (shouldn't take more than 3 or 4m)
 - Run `docker-compose up -d`
 - Check if the  service is up by running `curl -v http://127.0.0.1:9000/_meta/health` ;
 - You can now access the service on : `localhost:9000` !!!